Dimers and Circle patterns: Biperiodic bipartite graphs and circle patterns

 \begin{proof} Given a periodic, orientation-preserving embedding $\phi$ of $\tilde\G^*$ satisfying the angle condition (and thus a convex embedding), we define edge weights by associating to each edge $e$ in $\tilde \G$ the complex number corresponding to the dual edge $e^*$ dual to $e$, oriented in such a way that the white dual face lies on its left.
 These edge weights define positive $X$ variables, because the sum of black angles equals the sum of white angles around each dual vertex.

-Let $K$ be the associated Kasteleyn matrix, with $K(w,b)$ equal to the corresponding complex edge weight.
-Then we we see that $K$ is in a canonical gauge, since the sum of the $K(w,b)$ around each vertex is zero.
+Let $K$ be the associated Kasteleyn matrix, with $K_{wb}$ equal to the corresponding complex edge weight.
+Then we see that $K$ is in a Coulomb gauge, since the sum of the~$K_{wb}$ around each vertex is zero.